 The Nursing Home Fire Safety Procedures Course will provide learners with the knowledge on the procedures to be followed in a Nursing Home in the event of an outbreak of fire, including the use of evacuation aids such as Ski Evacuation Sheets and Ski Pads.
-The course also trains staff on the safe use of portable fire extinguishers and includes timed fire drills.
-The training is delivered in line with the requirements of a Fire Safety Thematic Inspection process.
+The course also trains staff on the safe use of portable fire extinguishers.
+Independent of the course staff are assessed completing timed or compartment fire drills.

 Evacuation training is conducted using our evacuation aids; this ensures your equipment is not damaged when staff are training on evacuation procedures.
 Rescue training dummies are used for the safety of staff and to encourage maximum participation in all drills.

 The course also includes a module where timed fire drills are carried out for all staff attending and is conducted in accordance with;